dbstjswo505/dbstjswo505.github.io/_pages/about.md

 - International Journal of Human-Computer Interaction

+- ACM Transactions on Multimedia, Computing, Communications, and Applications

 # 🎏 Patent

 - Selective Query-guided Debiasing for Video Corpus Moment Retrieval No. KR 10-2022-0154621 (2022-11-17)